|

 LUDOVICUS:

-Latin form of Germanic Hludwig, meaning "famous
+Middle Latin form of German Hludwig, meaning "famous

 warrior."